LUMIN42/mtgit/specification.md

 ### Deck Export

-Deck may be exported in MTGO or MTGA format.
+Deck may be exported in MTGO or MTGA text serialization format.
 In both cases, it is copied into clipboard.

 ## Screens